ckassung/ToxHer/README.md

 Use the following command to build a toxher.db SQLite database:

+`$ sqlite3 toxher.db < db/schema.sql`

+Add the authentication schema to the toxher.db database:

-`$ sqlite3 toxher.db < schema.sql`
+`$ sqlite3 toxher.db < db/auth.sql`

-Before eventually using this command again delete toxher.db.
+Before eventually using this command again delete an existing toxher.db.
 Then run

 `$ ./script/toxher_create.pl model DB DBIC::Schema ToxHer::Schema create=static naming=current use_namespaces=1 dbi:SQLite:toxher.db on_connect_do="PRAGMA foreign_keys = ON"`